 - Allow to cool for 5 minutes before slicing.

--The egg is necessary for the structure.
-If you don’t want to add it, then use 1 tbsp xanthan gum, or some other binder.
+-The egg in this recipe is necessary for maintaining the structure.
+If you don’t want to add it, then use 1 tbsp xantham gum as a binder.